 Step 3: End-of-day sweep: clear Downloads, empty trash, file keepers.
 It’s the digital lid-close.

-Step 4: Connect files to focus: fewer files = faster version hunting and calmer dashboards.
+Step 4: Connect files to focus: fewer files mean less version hunting and calmer dashboards.

 Step 5: Make it sustainable: some days are one in/one out, some five out/one in.
 Direction over perfection.

 Decluttering in a small apartment isn’t minimalism cosplay; it’s removing friction.
-The receiver and playlist ritual are both reward and tool.
+The receiver and playlist ritual make the desk more enjoyable and easier to settle into.
 Try one-in, one-out for a week—physical and digital—and tell me one desk item and one folder that no longer earn their keep.
 Drop a focus playlist rec; I’m adding reader picks to the rotation.